What a business should do when a suspected or confirmed case of COVID-19 is reported

 What should I do with two or more suspected or confirmed cases?

-- Ensure they are at home and self-isolating
+- Make sure they are at home and self-isolating and book a PCR test as soon as possible.

 - Phone Public Health England (PHE) immediately to get advice on 0300 303 8162